JetBrains/teamcity-documentation/topics/teamcity-cloud.md

 We plan to provide equal CI/CD experience to users of our Cloud and On-premise versions.
 However, the Cloud version is an automatically configured server and thus does not provide the same server settings as our On-premise solution.

-Comparing to On-premise, TeamCity Cloud offers the following features:
+Comparing to On-premise, TeamCity Cloud Beta offers the following new features:
-* For improved security, you can generate authentication tokens for build agents in advance.
+* For better security, you can generate authentication tokens for build agents in advance.
 * Authorization via GitHub and Bitbucket is available.
 If you authenticate via any of these services, the respective [connection](integrating-teamcity-with-vcs-hosting-services.md#Configuring+Connections) will be preconfigured automatically.
 * The __Administration | Invitations__ page allows automatically inviting users to the server.
 By default, you can add new users only via invitations.
-An invited user will be able to authenticate via GitHub or Bitbucket.
+An invited user will be able to register a new user account or authenticate via GitHub or Bitbucket.

 All the listed features will be introduced in our On-premise version in the nearest future.

-TeamCity Cloud has the following limitations comparing to On-premise:
+TeamCity Cloud Beta has the following limitations comparing to On-premise:
 * Limited server configuration.
 * No automatic [server diagnostics](teamcity-monitoring-and-diagnostics.md).
-* No plugin management.
 * Data is backed up and cleaned up automatically.
 The set of available configuration options may differ from the On-premise installations.
-* Some settings are unavailable to Cloud admins: for example, cloud profile configuration or changing the location for storing external artifacts.
+* Some settings are unavailable to TeamCity Cloud administrators: for example, cloud profiles' configuration or changing the location for storing external artifacts.
+* No plugin management.
+The following bundled plugins are currently disabled:
+    * LDAP support
+    * Microsoft Windows Domain authentication
+    * VCS Support: CVS and VCS Support: StarTeam
+    * RSS feed support
+    * Build Agent JVM updater
+    * NuGet Support

 Some listed features might be implemented or receive their Cloud equivalents in terms of the Public Beta or first released versions of TeamCity Cloud.

 ## Troubleshooting and Feedback